zou-yu/worker-mailer/README.md

 - 🚀 Completely built on the Cloudflare Workers runtime with no other dependencies
 - 📝 Full TypeScript type support
-- 📧 Supports sending plain text and HTML emails
+- 📧 Supports sending plain text and HTML emails with attachments
 - 🔒 Supports multiple SMTP authentication methods: `plain`, `login`, and `CRAM-MD5`
-- 👥 Rich recipient options: TO, CC, BCC, and Reply-To
-- 🎨 Custom email headers support
+- 📅 DSN support

 ## Table of Contents